dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 Finally, ELMo uses character CNN (convolutional neural network) for computing those raw word embeddings that get fed into the first layer of the biLM.
 The input to the biLM is computed purely from characters (and combinations of characters) within a word, without relying on some form of lookup tables like we had in case of [word2vec](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#word2vec) and [glove](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#glove).
 This type of character n-gram were seen in [fastText](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#fasttext) embeddings and are very much known for their way of handling OOV (out of vocabulary) words.
 Thus, ELMo embeddings can handle OOV in efficient manner.

-Study of "what information is captured by biLM representations" section of [paper](https://arxiv.org/pdf/1802.05365.pdf) indicate that syntactic information is better represented at lower layers while semantic information is captured by higher layers.
+Study of <span class='saddlebrown'>"what information is captured by biLM representations"</span> section of [paper](https://arxiv.org/pdf/1802.05365.pdf) indicate that syntactic information is better represented at lower layers while semantic information is captured by higher layers.
 Because different layers tend to carry different type of information, stacking them together helps.

 [Masato Hagiwara](http://www.realworldnlpbook.com/blog/improving-sentiment-analyzer-using-elmo.html) points out difference between biLM and biLSTM clearly,